AnnaToi01/GFP_Robustness/README.md

 ## Thermosensitivity Assays <a name="dis_thermo"></a>

 The melting temperature of the proteins was taken as the peak of the derivative of the melting curve.
 As the urea concentration increases, melting temperatures decreases.
-As the urea concentration increases, melting temperatures decrease.
 Therefore, the destabilizing effects of heat and chaotropic agent on protein stability are cumulative.

 The correlation between mutational robustness and thermostability decreases and the p-values increase with increasing urea concentration.
 Therefore, the melting temperatures measured in 1 × PBS have the highest correlation with the mutational robustness.
 This could be explained by the possibility that the simultaneous exposure to heat and the chaotropic agent disrupts the protein stability in many different, nonlinear ways.